Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Some Blood Tests Can Detect Some Cancers

 Most types of cancer cannot be found through blood tests alone.
 However, some tests may be able to help narrow down a diagnosis.
-Some cancerous tumors will affect the organ they are growing in or cause paraneoplastic syndromes resulting in changes when examining a blood sample.
-Blood samples can be run to look at enzyme markers for organs and blood cell counts.
+Some cancerous tumors will affect the organ they are growing in or cause paraneoplastic syndromes, resulting in changes when examining a blood sample.
+Blood samples can be run to examine enzyme markers for organs and blood cell counts.
 They can also be assessed under the microscope to look for changes in cell shapes.

-Blood work can increase the suspicion of cancer through white blood cell counts for instance.
+For instance, blood work can increase the suspicion of cancer through white blood cell counts.
 Leukemia is a group of cancers that alter the number of white blood cells in the bloodstream.
 So, if a cat’s lab results show significant alterations in white blood cells, it could be a marker for leukemia.
-However infections and parasites amongst other things can also cause changes.
+However, infections and parasites, amongst other things, can also cause changes.

-Anemia is a reduction in the number of circulating red blood cells or reduction in their oxygen carrying ability and can have a number of causes.
-Some cancers result in anemia and it can flag that further investigation is needed.
+Anemia is a reduction in the number of circulating red blood cells or a reduction in their oxygen-carrying ability and can have several causes.
+Some cancers result in anemia, and it can flag that further investigation is needed.

 Veterinarians may also do blood tests to examine thymidine kinase (TK) and C-reactive protein (CRP) serum levels.
-Elevated levels of TK and CRP can be linked to certain cancers but again not exclusively so need to be interpreted carefully.
+Elevated levels of TK and CRP can be linked to certain cancers but, again, not exclusively, so they need to be interpreted carefully.

 cat blood sample